 (BE, MBA, PhD) University of Toronto

-Asim Qayyum completed his PhD from the University of Toronto, specialising in the areas of Information and Knowledge Management, and also worked in the university library and taught part-time.
+Asim holds a PhD from the University of Toronto, specialising in the areas of Information and Knowledge Management, while working in the university library and teaching part-time.
 Asim's next work assignment was at the School of Information Sciences at the University of Puerto Rico for a few years, before moving to Charles Sturt University in late 2008.
 Asim also holds an undergraduate degree in Electrical Engineering and an MBA specialising in Management Information Systems.
 He started his career as an engineer and then worked as a business analyst for many years before moving into the field of Information Studies as a practitioner, and then as an academic.